-The NNPRFTC offers programmatic accreditation for postgraduate nurse practitioner training programs, designed by NP postgraduate program directors, for NP postgraduate training directors.
-The NNPRFTC exists to support new and ongoing postgraduate training programs for nurse practitioners in the achievement and maintenance of the highest standards of rigor and quality, consistent with achieving the goal of an expert healthcare workforce prepared to meet the needs of patients and the society as a whole.
+The Consortium for Advanced Practice Providers offers programmatic accreditation for postgraduate nurse practitioner and joint nurse practitioner and physician assistant training programs, designed by NP and PA postgraduate program directors, for NP and PA postgraduate training directors.
+The Consortium exists to support new and ongoing postgraduate training programs for nurse practitioners in the achievement and maintenance of the highest standards of rigor and quality, consistent with achieving the goal of an expert healthcare workforce prepared to meet the needs of patients and the society as a whole.

-Fee: Total accreditation fee for Initial Accreditation, for a single training program is $10,000.
-This accreditation fee consists of $1,000 non-refundable application fee plus $9,000 review fee (includes technical support and site visit for ‘primary’ or ‘first’ program track.)
+Total accreditation fee for Initial Accreditation for a single training program is $10,000.
+This accreditation fee consists of $1,000 non-refundable application fee plus $9,000 review fee (includes technical support and site visit for ‘primary’ or ‘first’ program track).
 For programs with additional tracks, the total accreditation fee is $10,000 for the ‘first’ track plus $6,500 per additional track, with the possibility of further costs to reimburse travel costs if program sites are a considerable distance apart.
 If additional fees are determined to be necessary, they will be calculated at the current federal rate for travel costs.

 Self Study Process

 Important: once the program reviews the Accreditation Fact Sheet and the Accreditation Standards, the program will want to assemble a team to review the Self Study Guide.
 The Self Study Guide has three purposes, to: 1) describe the program; 2) document the findings regarding the degree to which the program is likely to meet the Accreditation Standards: and 3) guide the format of the Self Study Report and accompanying documentation.